MudarJazzaa/Karma_score_project/README.md

 # and Vue as Frontend

-# there ar 2 option to perform solution
+# there are 2 options to perform solution

 # 01- using Mysql view and Rank function to optimize the solution ( default )